 Klöckler & Zussler

 As all the Klöckler wear self-made masks, their identity remains hidden.
 However, only men have always been allowed to be part of the group.
-Nobody knows how or where they can be found on the three Thursday evenings before winter solstice.
+Nobody knows how or where they can be found on the two Thursday evenings before winter solstice.
 In any case, you cannot miss them.
 With a lot of noise and music from accordions, bells, devil’s violins and horns, the groups roam around the village.

 The two main characters – “Zusslmandl” and “Zusslweibele” – wear traditional costumes, run ahead and choose the house where they will knock on the door next.
 The couple visits the people of the house and get up to all kinds of mischief.
 In the meantime, the other Klöckler sing the traditional Klöckel song and the song of thanks before they finally move on.